athornton/JupyterCon-2018-talk/talk.rst

   hardware.
 * Containerization lets you stop caring about managing the OS/distribution layer.
-* Kubernetes gives you a standardized way to talk about container orchestration and lets you stop caring how your containers talk to each other or how the container network talks to the outside world and vice versa.
+* Kubernetes lets you stop caring about managing the inter-component networking of your application and container lifecycle management.

 ----